ergoplatform/ergodocs/docs/ergo-foundation-2022.md

 The [Sigmanauts Programme](sigmanauts.md) was launched at the start of 2022 to fill this need and build the required structures to achieve this transition.

-The Ergo Foundation will likely exist for some time yet and may exist in some form for perpetuity as a legal entity to take counterparty risk when dealing with centralised actors.
+The Ergo Foundation will likely exist for some time yet.
+It may exist in some form for perpetuity as a legal entity to take counterparty risk when dealing with centralised actors.

 Alternatively, it could continue to exist as a research branch to encourage the development of applications and protocols which adhere to its original goals of supporting blockchain technology for social good, truly decentralised infrastructure and privacy as a basic human right.

+The best course of action is to grind and build infrastructure for when liquidity leaks or flees existing systems.
+Focus on user security assumptions, privacy and longer-term non-fragility.

+Not something we can necessarily force, time or predict, but we can position ourselves.